dojoengine/book/src/tutorial/onchain-chess/3-legal.md

 - If the next move goes outside the board.
 - If there's a piece that can be captured.
 - If the next move is allowed for the type of piece.
-- If the person trying the move can do it (based on the piece's color).
+- If the user can allow to make a action (based on the piece's color).
 - ...
 You can also add other custom check functions.

 ## Make Check Functions

 We need to add some check functions in `move_system`.
-These will help make sure the next move is okay.
+These will help make sure the next move is allowed.

-1. See if the next spot is okay for the type of piece moving.
+1. See if the next spot is allowed for the type of piece moving.

 ```rust,ignore
   fn is_right_piece_move(